TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

   Unless we can be convinced that they are very common, we don't intend to add any further choices to the feedback paths option.
-If your needs are specific enough that you need to differ from the available settings, they are probably also beyond what is sensible for an integrated feedback system, and we recommend using a third-party feedback system instead.
+If your needs are specific enough that you need to differ from the available settings, they are probably also beyond what is sensible for a built-in feedback system, and we recommend using a third-party feedback system instead.

 How is an adjudicator's score determined?
 =========================================